fpj/community/governance.md

 Any topic that requires discussion should use the prefix `[DISCUSS]` in the email subject.
 For example, say that the release manager of an upcoming release wants to discuss what is going to be in that release.
 The release manager starts an email thread with subject `[DISCUSS] Issues to be included in version x.y.z`.
 Vote email threads should be prefixed with `[VOTE]` as discussed below.

-It is good practice to put deadlines for contributors to respond.
-We use a minimum of 72 hours, but it can be longer depending on the matter.
-The email must clearly say what the deadline is to close the thread.
+It is necessary to include deadlines for responses to any given thread.
+The minimum time given to responders depends on the action, and the initial email must clearly say what the deadline is to close the thread.

 ## New Committers and Steering Committee members
 New committeers and Steering Committee members are voted by the Steering Committee.
 The Committer Teams are free to propose new committers to the Steering Committee.
 Proposals must provide evidence of the contributions of the proposed developer to justify the committership offer.
 The Steering Committee will discuss and vote such proposals privately.